 Prior to the current stormwater standards initiated by the 2014 Virginia Stormwater Regulations, CBF commissioned WPL Landscape Architecture to approach the site design using innovative rainwater management solutions.
 Through this project, both the Foundation and WPL exemplify ethics of minimal disturbance to land and water.
 The project is heralded as one of the first in the nation to deploy such a unique energy and water independence.

-WPL served as the landscape architect, civil engineer and land surveyor for this project.
-Their services included master planning, site design, land planning, site and environmental analysis, civil engineering, land surveying, arboricultural planning and design and stakeholder design stipulations.
+WPL served as the landscape architect, site engineer and land surveyor for this project.
+Their services included master planning, site design, land planning, site and environmental analysis, site engineering, land surveying, arboricultural planning and design and stakeholder design stipulations.

 A Plan for Stormwater